-With cruise control set, if the driver decides to 1) pass a vehicle by applying the throttle; or 2) change lanes the vehicle being passed will no longer be detected by the radar.
+With cruise control set, if the driver decides to change lanes or pass a vehicle by applying the throttle, the vehicle being passed will no longer be detected by the radar.

 When No Other Vehicles are Present

 When no forward vehicle is within range of the radar, your vehicle will maintain its set speed just like ordinary cruise control.